-This proposed Tentative Budget for Fiscal Year 2021-22 has been developed consistent with our District's policies and procedures on planning and resource allocation, reflects the values and mission of our District and Colleges, and is student-centered.
-Further, all indications point to even more apportionment revenue being made available in the enacted State budget than is currently anticipated in this document.
+This proposed Adopted Budget for Fiscal Year 2021-22 has been developed consistent with our District's policies and procedures on planning and resource allocation, reflects the values and mission of our District and colleges, and is student-centered.
+Further, with the enacted state budget providing significant new, ongoing revenue in the form of 5.07% COLA as well as other unrestricted funding, all District sites show surpluses in their respective budgets.
+While the gap between the District surplus in comparison to the level of hold-harmless funding still exists, it has been reduced and is indicative of the progress we have made as an institution.